Sirolimus (By mouth)

 How to Use This Medicine

-- Your doctor will tell you how much of this medicine to use and how often.
-Do not use more medicine or use it more often than your doctor tells you to.
+- Your doctor will tell you how much medicine to use.
+Do not use more than directed.

 - If you get any of the oral liquid on your skin, wash the area with soap and water.
-If you get it in your eyes, rinse them with plain water.
+If you get it in your eyes, rinse them with water.

-- If you miss a dose or forget to use your medicine, use it as soon as you can.
-If it is almost time for your next dose, wait until then to use the medicine and skip the missed dose.
-Do not use extra medicine to make up for a missed dose.
+- Missed dose: Take a dose as soon as you remember.
+If it is almost time for your next dose, wait until then and take a regular dose.
+Do not take extra medicine to make up for a missed dose.

-- Store the tablets at room temperature in a closed container, away from heat, moisture, and direct light.
+- Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.

 Drugs and Foods to Avoid